 Most people don’t know that male infertility is just as common as female infertility.

-First, couples struggling through an infertility journey need to understand the importance of having both partners tested.
+First, couples struggling through an infertility journey need to understand the importance of having both partners tested for fertility issues.
+Male fertility testing is widedly available and necessary for couples experiencing either primary or secondary infertility.

-In some cases, there are issues with both partners, or no cause can be determined, which is referred to as unexplained infertility.
+In some cases, there are issues with both partners, or no cause can be determined.
+This is referred to as unexplained infertility.

 Receiving a “diagnosis” of “unexplained infertility” can be maddening when all you want is answers.